Aliases for PUM1 Gene

 GeneCards Summary for PUM1 Gene

 PUM1 (Pumilio RNA Binding Family Member 1) is a Protein Coding gene.
 Diseases associated with PUM1 include Spinocerebellar Ataxia 47 and Subcorneal Pustular Dermatosis.
-Among its related pathways are Translational Control and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
 Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is PUM2.